 The JLI Faith and GBV Hub was launched in 2014 under the JLI.
-One of five current a learning hubs of the JLI, the GBV Hub aims to build on the momentum and efforts of a variety of members actively involved in GBV efforts across the world ranging from INGO’s, researchers, and faith groups, among others.
+One of five current a learning hubs of the JLI, the GBV Hub aims to build on the momentum of the efforts of a variety of members actively involved in GBV efforts across the world ranging from INGOs, researchers, and faith institutions, among others.

-We are very appreciative to Lizle Loots, SVRI, who previously served as a Co-Chair of the JLI GBV Hub and Veena O’Sullivan, Tearfund who previously served as Secretary and Natalia Lester-Bush for Hub secretariat assistance.
+We are very appreciative to Diana Arango, World Bank, Lizle Loots, SVRI, who previously served as a Co-Chair of the JLI GBV Hub and Veena O’Sullivan, Tearfund who previously served as Secretary and Lucy Gardner and Natalia Lester-Bush for Hub secretariat assistance.

-Agenda setting report by Dr Elisabet le Roux and the GBV Hub released May 2019 with the PaRD SDG 5 Work-Stream and presented at CSW 63
+Agenda setting report by Dr Elisabet le Roux and the GBV Hub published May 2019 with the PaRD SDG 5 Work-Stream and presented at CSW 63

 Previous Hub Evidence Work

-From 2017-2018 the GBV Hub condcuted a UK Aid funded study on engaging religious leaders to challenge harmful and traditional practices.
+From 2017-2018 the GBV Hub conducted a UK Aid funded study on engaging religious leaders to challenge harmful and traditional practices.
 Led by Elisabet le Roux and Selina Palm (Stellenbosch), Brenda Bartelink (University of Groningen).
 The toolkit is available on the JLI GBV Hub.

 - State of Evidence Talking points and Powerpoint

 - Hub Scoping Study and brief: The role of faith communities and organisations in prevention and response to sexual and gender-based violence: Implications for policy and practice (2015)